Features

 Stone aggregate, also known as mineral aggregate, is easily the most important component of materials for road construction.
 It is made by breaking up naturally occurring rocks to form coarse aggregate (like gravel) or fine aggregate (like sand).

-Aggregates are used for granular bases, sub-bases, as part of bituminous mixes and cement concrete.
-They are also used as the primary material for relatively cheaper road, known as water-bound macadam.
+Aggregates are used for granular bases, and sub-bases, as part of bituminous mixes and cement concrete.
+They are also used as the primary material for relatively cheaper roads, known as water-bound macadam.

-Asphalt and bitumen are often mistaken as being one and the same thing.
-However, while asphalt is a mixture of aggregates, binder and filler, used for constructing roads and their associated furniture, bitumen is actually the semi-solid binder that holds asphalt together.
+Asphalt and bitumen are often mistaken as being the same thing.
+However, while asphalt is a mixture of aggregates, binder and filler, used for constructing roads and their associated furniture, bitumen is the semi-solid binder that holds asphalt together.

 Bitumen, which is also known as mineral tar, is obtained through unfinished distillation of crude petroleum.
 It contains 87% carbon, 11% hydrogen and 2% oxygen.